OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

 The SSA will assess your residual functional capacity (RFC) to show the effect obesity has upon your ability to perform daily activities.
 Also, they will look at how obesity impacts your ability to work.
 In cases that involve obesity, fatigue may affect your physical and mental ability to sustain work activity.
 This may be particularly true in cases that involve obesity and sleep apnea.

 The SSR on obesity began on May 20, 2019.
-It remains unchanged to the present day.
+It remains the same to the present day.
 If you struggle with obesity, remember that it is one of your physical conditions.
 Therefore, if it limits your ability to function, the ALJ must consider whether obesity impacts your ability to work.

-HOW TO APPLY FOR SOCIAL SECURITY DISABILITY BENEFITS IF YOU HAVE OBESITY
+HOW TO APPLY FOR SOCIAL SECURITY BENEFITS IF YOU HAVE OBESITY

 If your obesity is severe enough that it interferes with your ability to perform daily living activities and work, then talk to your doctor about documenting your residual functional capacity (RFC).
 You will need to file for SSD and SSI benefits with the SSA.
 You can do this online on the Social Security’s website.